Widgets

 Button Widgets

-Button widgets define interactive UI elements that trigger game actions, intents or other logic when clicked.
+Button widgets define interactive UI elements that trigger commands when clicked.

-Buttons are visually styled using the tiles assigned through the Tile Picker dock.
+Buttons are visually styled using the tiles assigned through the Tile Picker dock, or with text styling for menu/start-screen buttons.

 In the HUD you can select between two icons per sector:

-• The active state is shown when the button is clicked or when its associated action is currently active.
+- The selected state is shown when the button is active or when its bound

 UI Section